Holiday Calendar & Heritage Months

 The month honors those who have endured centuries of struggle, and those who continue to fight for civil rights.

 The world is rich with diversity, which is reflected in the observances celebrated by its various cultures and populations.

 Knowledge of the following diversity holidays and celebrations can enhance your workplace diversity and inclusion efforts.

 Download the complete printable 2023 holiday calendar (PDF)!

 January 1: New Year’s Day, the first day of the year according to the modern Gregorian calendar, celebrated in most Western countries

-January 1 and 2: Feast Day of St. Basil, a holiday observed by the Eastern Orthodox Church, commemorating the death of Saint Basil the Great
+January 1: Feast Day of St. Basil, a holiday observed by the Eastern Orthodox Church, commemorating the death of Saint Basil the Great

 January 3: Feast of the Holy Name of Jesus, which is celebrated in the Roman Catholic Church, commemorates the naming of the child Jesus